 The cars, the driving, the scenery, the hotels and restaurants, the new places to visit, the rally competition…but it’s really all about the people!
 New England 1000 2015 was our 86th event in 23 years.
 Our charity for this year’s New England 1000 was Family of New Paltz Food Pantry.
 Local artists Craig and Pamela Booth, cartoonsbybooth.net, agreed to create charming sculptures of rallyist’s cars in return for donations to our charity.
 A dozen teams took advantage of this offer.
 Thank you, Booths!

 Speaking of generosity, Steve Markowski of RPM VT volunteered to supply free back-up sports cars for any rally team whose car broke.
-Our group could choose from an Austin Healey 100, Porsche 912, Alfa Romeo 1750 Spyder Duetto, Alfa Romeo Montreal or Porsche 914.
+Our group could choose from an Austin Healey 100, Porsche 912, or an Alfa Romeo 1750 Spyder Duetto.
+Additionally, choices include an Alfa Romeo Montreal or Porsche 914.
 Elliott Thrasher and Scott Astrofsky had their Jaguar XK-150 break on Monday morning, and managed to drive every back-up car during the week.
 Scott eventually bought the 914 to bring home!

-Bottom line – we had beautiful sunny weather, great roads, great meals, great hotels, great cars, fun things to see and do and most importantly, a terrific group of people who laughed and talked and bonded and had fun together.
+Bottom line – we had beautiful sunny weather, great roads, great meals, great hotels, great cars, fun things to see and do.
+Most importantly, a terrific group of people who laughed and talked and bonded and had fun together.

 Written by Rich Taylor